durandneto/hangout/README.md

-Durand Hangout with expressions analisyng
+Durand Hangout with expressions analysing
 ==============

 # See a demo on youtube